 - generate revenues from a wide variety of sources such as (a) airside: landing fees, aircraft parking fees, fuel fees and utilities, and (b) landside: passenger fees, car parking fees and shop leases

-- serve the airline market which shows a steady increase in size each year.
+- serve the airline market which has shown a steady increase in size each year (but the Covid-19 pandemic in 2020 may change this).
 This increasing demand needs continuing investment (e.g. larger terminals, car parks, sometimes additional runways)

 - generate revenues from one of two methods: compensatory and residual cost.
 In the compensatory method the airport operator sets the fees and takes the risks.
 In the residual cost method the airlines share the costs after taking credit for passenger side revenues